szymonprower/web-components-toolbox/ARCHITECTURE.md

 Example: `<p-home>`, `<p-settings>`

 ### Loading Components
-The wc-config.js handles dynamically loading components via HTML imports.
+The `wc-config.js` handles dynamically loading components via HTML imports.
 It loads components on demand based on which ones are used on the page.

 ### Styling
-Shared styles are in styles/ folder.
+Shared styles are in `css/` folder.
 Components have local styles for encapsulation.
 Custom app styles can override via CSS variables.
-The styling is based on CSS custom properties defined in :root.
+The styling is based on CSS custom properties defined in `:root`.
 This allows themeing by just overriding variable values.
-Global styles are in variablesCustom.css which components can import.
+Global styles are in `variablesCustom.css` which components can import.
 Components have local styles in their shadow roots.

 ### Connectivity
 The components are loosely coupled and communicate via events and data binding.
 Parent components use light DOM to compose child components.
 Slotted content allows components to be populated from outside their shadow roots.

 ### Testing
 Unit tests for components are in test/ folder.